peterb0yd/InfinitySpark/VectorRotation_js/README.md

 <h1> *** VectorRotation for JavaScript *** </h1>

-- Run this version using the JavaScript add-on to processing
+- Run this version using the JavaScript add-on for processing

 <h2> Differences between this and Java version </h2>